jelacicedin/AVMS-sensor/readme.txt

 #LIDAR-app

+For running the final version of the application, just run LIDAR-app.exe shortcut

 The commands it sends to the arduino are of the form _._ where the first _ can be either "Azimuth" (which means the base motor) or "Elevation" (which means the sensor motor).
 The second _ is the int value of the angle (in degrees, int!) that the chosen motor needs to achieve.